 User Profiles and Permissions

 User Profiles determine what access rights a User has.
 For example, the “Sales Person” User Profile might allow Users “Write” access to their own Accounts but only “Read” access to other Accounts, whereas as the “Sales Manager” User Profile would allow “Write” access to all Accounts.

 The purpose of having User Profiles, rather than recording the security settings on each User’s record, is so that security policies can be easily changed without having to edit each User’s details.

-User Profiles and User Groups are available as standard in the Enterprise plan
+User Profiles and User Groups are available as standard in the Professional and Enterprise plan.

 Set-up User Groups